taskworld/rereselect/README.md

 higher-level abstractions can be built upon.
 So, it is up to you to implement parameterized selectors support.

+Please [read the test](src/index.test.ts) to see some of the real-world usage scenarios.

 ### Parameterized selectors

 This is how we do it (we also added `displayName` property to our selectors to